tiberiucorbu/k40-whisperer/README.md

 ## Build

-The pro
+The project was initialy build using shell scripts, there is no a Dockerfile that is supposed to build test and release the project.

+You need docker for that. from the command line run:

+    docker build -t k40-wishperer .

 ## Test

-Run python test.py from the project directory.
+Run `python test.py` from the project directory.